paolomaccallini-hub/CompareME/README.md

 $$S_{AB} = \langle d_{AB} \rangle - \frac{\langle d_{AA} \rangle + \langle d_{BB} \rangle}{2}$$

 where $\langle d_{AB} \rangle$ is the mean shortest path between genes of disease A and genes of disease B in the full disease interactome, computed with Dijkstra's algorithm, using the function `distances()` of the package `igraph`.
 Negative SAB indicates module overlap; positive $S_{AB}$ indicates topological separation.
-The null distribution is built in two steps: first, we calculate $S_{AB}$ between disease A and each one of the 1,000 random diseases of the same size of disease B; next, we perform the same calculations for disease B. This algorithm generates a distribution of 2,000 random separations.
+The null distribution is built in two steps: first, we calculate $S_{AB}$ between disease A and each one of the 1,000 random diseases of the same size as disease B; next, we perform the same calculations for disease B. This algorithm generates a distribution of 2,000 random separations.
 An empirical upper-tail p-value is used to test for significance (custom function `P_upper`).
 Results in `Comparisons/Separation/`.

 ### Cross-metric comparison